Metropolitan House: Renovation

 In 2012, under owners Global Henderson, a planning application to convert the building into 182 flats and add 4 penthouse floors was accepted.
-Seven Capital acquired 1 Hagley Road in August 2013 and optimised the planning consent to 271 flats with no alterations to the exterior of the building.
+Seven Capital acquired 1 Hagley Road and optimised the planning consent under permitted development rights to 270 flats with no alterations to the exterior of the building, including the unopenable tinted windows.
+Internal secondary glazing was installed.
 One, two and three bedroom apartments were marketed at between £130,000 and £250,000.